SarvarKh/ofn-wiki/Overview.md

 ### Demo <a id="Demo"/>

-If you want to have a play around with the software in action (with test data), you can use the [demo server here](http://staging1.openfood.com.au).
+If you want to have a play around with the software in action (with test data), you can use the [demo server here](http://staging2.openfood.com.au).
 *  This demo contains de-identified data from real activity in November 2012 i.e. it works and we're using it to buy, sell and move food.
-*  However, it is also the version that we use to do user testing on latest functions and upgrades, so please tell us (via UserVoice) if something doesn't work.
+*  However, it is also the version that we use to do user testing on latest functions and upgrades, so please tell us if something doesn't work.
 *  All feedback, feature extensions etc also appreciated!
-*  Feel free to do whatever you like (create accounts / orders etc) - we have removed the paypal payment option so that you can't accidentally pay . .
+*  Feel free to do whatever you like (create accounts / orders etc) - just don't use paypal or you will pay! (needs to be active so we can test it's working before we push through to production)

 # Where <a id="Where"/>